 Their best seller is the Nasi Lemak Cutlet (S$7.50), which comes with a chicken cutlet that’s scrumptiously crispy.
 It also includes a special salad that consists of quail eggs and grapes.
 You can even opt for a generous coat of Salted Egg Sauce for S$1 to make your dish even tastier!

 Though the food at Adimann is slightly pricey, their portions are huge and value-for-money.

 How can a list of nasi lemak places in Singapore not include Ponggol Nasi Lemak?
 With three locations islandwide, this franchise is a favourite amongst many locals.

-Their Set 2 (S$4.70) is a hot favourite, which comes with a chicken wing, sunny side up, ikan bilis and sambal chilli.
+Their Set 2 (S$4.70) is a hot favourite and comes with a fried chicken wing, sunny side up, ikan bilis, and sambal.